deficollective/defiscan/src/content/protocols/curve-finance/ethereum.md

 ## Accessibility

 Curve's primary user interface is hosted at [curve.finance](https://curve.finance/).
-Other interfaces also provide most core functionality, including [crvhub.com](https://crvhub.com), [curvemonitor.com](https://curvemonitor.com), and [DeFi Saver](https://app.defisaver.com/).
-Different third-party apps integrate directly with Curve, allowing swaps to route through Curve regardless of the UI’s status.
+Other interfaces, including [crvhub.com](https://crvhub.com), [curvemonitor.com](https://curvemonitor.com), and [DeFi Saver](https://app.defisaver.com/), provide access to several features of Curve such as `crvUSD`, `scrvUSD`, and locking `veCRV`, claiming rewards.
+Those frontends offer complete data access but redirect to [curve.finance](https://curve.finance/) for some actions such as withdrawing liquidty from pools.
+For this reason they do not represent sufficiently decentralized alternative frontends.

 The full frontend code is open source and available at the [Curve Frontend GitHub repository](https://github.com/curvefi/curve-frontend), although there are currently no published instructions for self-hosting.
+The latest and previous production deployments are accessible from the repository.

-> Accessibility score: Low
+> Accessibility score: Medium

 ## Conclusion